 5. Group students for learning activities

 Group learning can help students learn collaboration, teamwork, and leadership skills.
-To take that a step further, group your students heterogeneously so that the groups reflect the diversity of the classroom.
-Students can learn just as much from each other as they can from the lessons you provide them, and it may open doors for interaction that they might not otherwise have with one another.
+To take that a step further, group your students heterogeneously so they reflect the diversity of the classroom.
+Students can learn just as much from each other as they can from the lessons you provide them, and it may open doors for interaction they might not otherwise have with one another.

 6. Host “what can we learn about you?” days